zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System.md

 ## Retrieving The Driver

 Drivers in Zetta are distributed through the Node Package Manager - NPM.
-We'll be building a driver from scratch later in this recipe, but for now let's just pull this one off the shelf.
+We'll be building a driver from scratch later in this project, but for now let's just pull this one off the shelf.
 In the Cloud9 IDE on yor BeagleBone, run this command:

 ```md
 npm install zetta-buzzer-bonescript-driver --save